Find your balance.

 Study what inspires you.
 You will find a way to bring that passion into your professional life.

-The humanities and fine arts provide foundation for those students who wish to move on to business, law, or medical schools after graduation.
+The humanities and fine arts provide foundation for students who wish to move on to business, law, or medical schools after graduation.
+As globalization collides businesses and diplomacy, an understanding of other cultures, their histories, and their languages is invaluable.
 Law schools want students who have a grasp of the sweep of human history and the forces that have shaped human experience, who can think critically and write with grace and skill.
-As globalization collides businesses and diplomacy, an understanding of other cultures, their histories, and their languages is invaluable.
-An empathetic and humane point of view and the ability to communicate clearly are essential for a successful practice of medicine.
+And an empathetic and humane point of view and the ability to communicate clearly are essential for a successful practice of medicine.

-In an increasingly digital world, visual and written communications are integrated, and an artistic eye necessary for any website to come to life.
-Hone your creative craft—whether it's acting, set or costume design, music composition, digital art, painting, or sculpture—and you'll find yourself adaptable to a myriad of multi-media careers.
+In an increasingly digital world, visual and written communications are integrated, and an artistic eye necessary for any website, marketing campaign, or publication to come to life.
+Aesthetically and creatively inclined students can hone their craft—whether it's acting, set or costume design, music composition, digital art, painting, or sculpture—and you'll find yourself adaptable to a myriad of multi-media careers.

 When you study what inspires you, you're more likely to excel throughout your UMass career, catch the eye of a prospective employer or graduate admissions board with your sterling transcript, and carry that excellence throughout your professional career.